Soft alternatives to soft-headed flood control

 July 29, 1993

 As a boy I was fascinated by moving water.
-A beneficent Providence would have seen me grow up to be a hydrologist or civic engineer; instead I just wrote strangely many columns about stormwater management.
+A beneficent Providence would have seen me grow up to be a hydrologist or civic engineer; instead I just wrote columns about stormwater management.
 This one, I believe, was inspired by research I’d done on the topic for the American Planning Association’s magazine, Planning.

 Everybody talks about floods, but nobody does anything about them.
 Well, not quite.
 The Army Corps of Engineers uses its considerable expertise to make them worse, and local governments work even harder to make them expensive by allowing people to build houses, businesses, and farms on flood-prone land.